Quake model formats - Modeling for Quake

 MD3

-MD3 is a model format developed by id software for Quake III.
-It can support a very high amount of polygons.
-It uses float precision for vertices, so the wobble is almost completely invisible.
-It supports multiple surfaces on one mesh.
-Still does not support bone animation.
-Animations make model file very huge.
+MD3 is a 3D model format used by id Tech 3 engine and games based on it, as well as many other engines.
+Unlike older idTech model formats, it supports an extended amount of polygons and multiple surfaces on one mesh.
+It still uses simple vertex animation, but with float precision for vertices the wobble is almost invisible.
+Animations can make a model file very huge.
 It supports tags, a feature where you can dynamically attach entities onto vector points.
-For example, you can add hats for player model that has tag_head.
-Recommended.
-Supported by many quake engines.
+For example, you can add hats for the player model that has tag_head.
+Supported by many game engines.

 MD5